krisprice/ipnet/README.md

 ## TODO / Open Questions:

-* Should new() truncate the input Ipv4Addr to the prefix_len and store that instead?
-Technically it doesn't matter, but users may expect one behavior over the other.
-At the moment there is a trunc() method that does this.
+* Should `IpNet::new()` truncate the input `IpAddr` to the prefix_len and store that instead?
+Users may expect one behavior over the other.
+Truncating it at creation time means that the provided address can't be returned if the user has a need for it, and sort behaviour won't be influenced by it.
+Though we don't have a way to access it as the field is not public there is no `address()` method, this could be added.
+There is a `trunc()` method that does truncate the network, but chaining `IpNet::new().trunc()` or `IpNet::from().unwrap().trunc()` is kind of ugly.
+I am leaning towards changing this behaviour so the address is truncated at creation, then in future if Rust provides default args having a default `truncate=true` argument that users can override if they don't want it truncated.

 ## Future